Skip to content

 One specific training session improved VO2max by 8.7%.
 The other group, doing the exact same training programme, only improved by 4.6%.
 Same sessions, same effort, nearly double the results.
 The only difference: one number on the bike computer screen.
 Cadence.

-The coaches behind riders like Pogacar, Froome, and Bernal have been prescribing this exact session for years.
+Coaches of top WorldTour riders have been prescribing this style of session for years.
 While the internet and Reddit forums kept saying it was a waste of time, that it would hurt your knees.
 A brand new study has just proved those coaches right.

 Why This Study Matters